holypeachy/cakebot/README.md

 - Slash command to create polls.
 - Command to delete n number of messages.
 - Role select.
 The bot sends out a message with all roles users can pick from, and using emojis they can select what roles they want.
 If any changes are done to the roles, the "role select" messages update automatically.
 - Admins can run a command to get the best 10 steam deals.
 Running the command will set the bot to automatically send a message with 10 steam deals every Saturday at 10am.
-This can be disabled running a command.
+This can be disabled running another command.
 - Welcome messages (37 unique messages).
 - Goodbye messages (30 unique messages).
 - Simple audit logs.